t-guan/t-guan.github.io/Projects/Smart_Beehive.md

 aim to further improve the usability of the hive iself.

 A report was written for this first stage of the project, attached below.
+Currently now working with a team of three engineers and three business students to push this idea further as part of the UBC New Venture Design course.
+On the engineering side, we are working on a robust feeding mechanism, gas-sensor array for varroa mite and hive health detection, and a climate control system.
+We hope to improve the existing instrumentation to make it into a more robust and refined solution.

 <div>
 <embed src="https://t-guan.github.io/Portfolio/Projects/pdfs/SmartBeehivePR.pdf" type="application/pdf" style="min-height:100vh;width:100%"/>